 US prohibits airlines from flying to Haiti and UN suspends flights after planes were shot by gangs

-PORT-AU-PRINCE, Haiti (AP) — The Federal Aviation Administration announced Tuesday that it was prohibiting U.S. airlines from flying to Haiti for 30 days after gangs shot three planes and the United Nations temporarily suspended flights to Port-au-Prince, limiting humanitarian aid coming into the country.
+PORT-AU-PRINCE, Haiti (AP) — The Federal Aviation Administration prohibited U.S. airlines from flying to Haiti for 30 days after gangs shot three planes and the United Nations also Tuesday temporarily suspended flights to Port-au-Prince, limiting humanitarian aid coming into the country.

 On Tuesday, JetBlue and American Airlines announced that postflight inspections found their planes also had been shot Monday while departing Port-au-Prince.
 American suspended flights to the capital until Feb.
 12.